crisweber2600/animated-guide/README.md

 - Set `DOTNET_CLI_TELEMETRY_OPTOUT=1` to suppress CLI telemetry prompts.
 - Pass `--verbose` to the CLI for detailed logging of scanning operations.
 - You can inspect generated feature bindings in the `Features` folder to learn how tests are organized.
+- Multi-provider scenarios demonstrate parallel scanning across Google and Graph.
+- New `CliLinking` tests run the command line with `--link` against a WireMock server.
+- The repo ships lightweight HTTP services for use with integration tests.